Cat-No:ERE911

 Release Notes:

-The audio for Maxi Music has been remastered by Be With regular Simon Francis, ensuring this release sounds better than ever.
+The audio for Contrebasses has been remastered by Be With regular Simon Francis, ensuring this release sounds better than ever.
 Cicely Balston's expert skills have made sure nothing is lost in the cut whilst the original, iconic Tele Music house sleeve has been restored here at Be With HQ as the finishing touch to this long overdue re-issue.

 Sicherheits- und Herstellerinformationen / safety and manufacturer info (GPSR)